pippinbarr/the-artist-is-present/process/to-do.md

 * ~~There's a general shoving out of the way idea in general (will have to mediate with the queueing stuff though)~~
 * ~~Red pixel on avatar?~~
 * **COULD NOT REPRODUCE** ~~Just noticed some broken long hair (blonde with black tips)~~
+  * ~~Later this turned out to be stacked people walking at the same time, giving the appearance of multilayered haircuts.~~

+* I seemed to be able to quickly rejoin the queue while already in the queue?
+Also everyone behind me wasn't in the queue (not that that matters as much)

-* With timed messages you run the risk of them happening while a dialog is already displaying.
-Could either
+* ~~With timed messages you run the risk of them happening while a dialog is already displaying.
+Could either~~
-  * Have such messages repeat attempts until they succeed
+  * **NO**~~Have such messages repeat attempts until they succeed~~
-  * Alter dialogs so that you can append further messages to the current dialog (this would be kind of slick actually and not even so hard?)
-The beauty being that it totally avoids the issue of timing...
+  * **NOT QUITE**~~Alter dialogs so that you can append further messages to the current dialog (this would be kind of slick actually and not even so hard?)
+The beauty being that it totally avoids the issue of timing...~~
-  * What about stacking callbacks though :/ (Doable I think?)
+  * **INDEED**~~What about stacking callbacks though :/ (Doable I think?)~~
+  * ~~Create a QUEUE of upcoming messages, and the ability to cancel all messages~~

 ## Title
 * ~~Oh yeah, the title screen.
 Click to continue etc. See the original.~~